MOSQUITO IDENTIFICATION

 SIGNS OF MOSQUITOES

-Buzzing, biting and itchy swollen skin are the calling cards of adult mosquitoes, but it pays to focus on signs of these pests in the early egg stages:
+Buzzing, biting and itchy swollen skin are the calling cards of adult mosquitoes, but it pays to focus on signs of these pests in the early stages when they’re still eggs:

-- White eggs, which quickly turn black, sitting right above the water line in water-holding vessels indicate Aedes mosquito types.
+• White eggs, which quickly turn black, that sit right above the water line in water-holding vessels indicate Aedes mosquito.

 When mosquito eggs hatch, the caterpillar-like mosquito larvae hang suspended by their rears below the water.
 Common Culex and exotic Aedes mosquito larvae hang perpendicular to the water surface.
 Anopheles larvae hang parallel to the water line.